 Love stories and love songs may seem obvious, but there are quite a lot of compounds with l’amour that might be less familiar to you.
 For example la pomme d’amour is a snack you get at a carnival.

 Take a look below so you know not to be confused when someone offers l’amour blanc at a restaurant.

 La pomme d’amour

 The grass carp

-Up till this point, we’ve been focusing on romantic love, but just like English, the word l’amour can be used with other kinds of love.
+Until now, we’ve been focusing on romantic love, but just like in English, the word amour can be used with other kinds of love.
 Many of these will probably be familiar to you already, but it’s always good to know them.

 Self respect (literally ‘self love’)